iconclass/server/src/help/search.md

 {{% aimg newsearches3 %}}

+A keyword that will quickly find us a concept for Ron Mueck's hyperrealistic and larger-than-life sculpture _Couple under an umbrella_ is __beach__.

           {{% aimg sunbathing %}}

-A keyword that will quickly find us a concept for Ron Mueck's hyperrealistic but larger-than-life sculpture _Couple under an umbrella_ is __beach__.
 Paradoxically, this elderly couple is sitting and lying on the wooden floor of _Museum Voorlinden_ in Wassenaar (NL), so the beach setting is suggested, not visualized.
 Still, we can safely assume that __43B52 sunbathing (on the beach)__ will be seen by most users as a relevant concept.

           {{% aimg sunbathing2 %}}

 If you click on this search result and then open the __Browse__ tab, you will see more of the context confirming that this is indeed an appropriate choice.
-If you click on the search result __43B52__ it will be shown on the right together with its broader terms; it will also be available in the concept tree under the Browse tab, where it is marked by a red line.
-We shall discuss the __Browse__ options further on, but for now it is enough to realize that you can juxtapose two concepts and thus inspect more of the context.
+The search result __43B52 sunbathing (on the beach)__ itself will be shown on the right hand side together with its broader terms; it will also automatically be selected in the concept tree under the __Browse__ tab, where it is marked by a red line.
+We shall discuss the __Browse__ options later; for now it is enough to realize that you can juxtapose two concepts and thus inspect more of the context.

           {{% aimg 43B52 %}}

-Their postures, the parasol that is their attribute, their bathing suits, their interaction, and various other aspects can all be tagged with Iconclass concepts.
-As explained before: the selection of aspects takes precedence over its "translation" in Iconclass concepts, so this sample set is just a suggestion:
+The postures of the couple, the parasol over their head, their bathing suits, their interaction, and various other aspects of the image can all be tagged with Iconclass concepts.
+Here is a set of concepts that could be used.
+Please remember: first you decide which aspects to record, and only then you select concepts that best match those aspects:

           31AA2351 · sitting on the ground - AA - female human figure
           31A2361 · lying on the back with uplifted upper part of the body